kayahr/wastelib/doc/combat.md

 ```

 So `Evade` is explicitly better defense than `Attack`, and `Attack` is explicitly better defense
-than the other known non-evade orders.
+than the other known non-evade commands.

 There is also a second confirmed evade rule in one enemy damage-application path: